byXewl/book1/绕过WAF注入.md

 select 1,2 union select * from user;

-select `2` from  (select 1,2 union select * from user) as u
+select `2` from  (select 1,2 union select * from user) as u select u.2 from (select 1,2 union select * from users) as u

 整合
 select group_concat(`2`) from  (select 1,2 union select * from user) as u